Welcome to our Reading page

 These are 6 key areas, which we feel the children need to know, understand and use in order to improve their comprehension of rich, high-quality texts.
 Alongside the acronym, there are characters to represent each skill and within each skill, there are question stems that develop the type of thinking and responses required.

-How to help at home?
+How can I help at home?

 Reading regularly to an adult at home is an essential part of reading progress.
 It enables children to access the wider curriculum with more confidence.
-By working together and building upon the skills we teach at school, the children will develop a greater confidence; a wider understanding of complex vocabulary; a greater fluency and most importantly a love of reading.
+By working together and building upon the skills we teach at school, the children will develop a greater confidence; a wider understanding of complex vocabulary; a greater fluency; and most importantly, a love of reading.

 As parents, we often stop reading with our children once they have learnt to decode; however, as you can see, reading is so much more than decoding and we are often asked, “What can we do to support our children?”